’30 Rock’: Tina Fey Reveals How She Kept The Struggling Show Alive

 By comparison, NBC’s Friends “had about 25 million viewers” in its prime.

 “We were not a hit,” she wrote.
 “But we barreled ahead.”
 The writers’ room took a no-holds-barred, screw-it approach to writing the episode storylines

 “You know that saying ‘dance as if no one is watching’?”
 Fey wrote.
 “Well, that’s what we were doing.
 We were dancing with abandon, and no one was watching.”

 Fey says they put the ’30 Rock’ characters through crazy hoops

 “We became basically a SeaWorld show about how many sharks one could jump,” she said.
-The writers, desperate for better ratings, opened the room up to wilder and wilder ideas.
+Desperate for better ratings, the writers opened the room to wilder and wilder ideas.

 “The story ideas came fast and furious in the beginning,” Fey wrote in Bossypants.
 “What if Tracy … started hallucinating a little blue dude everywhere?
 Sure.
 What if Jenna was in a movie called the Rural Juror and no one could understand her when she said the title?
 Fine!”

 She describes season 1 episode 11 as particularly “nuts.”